decentraland/adr/content/ADR-254-gltf-nodes.md

 ## Transform and parenting

-The transform of an entity with a `GltfNode` component will be relative to its parent node.
+The transform of an entity with a `GltfNode` must have its `parent` pointing directly or indirectly to the entity that holds the parent 3D model in a `GltfContainer`.

+The `position`, `rotation`, and `scale` of the `Transform` component will be relative to the parent node inside the GLTF tree.
 It won't be global to the scene, and also won't be in relation to the root node of the GLTF.

 Suppose the following example for the internal structure of a GLTF: